SynthRender and I-AsSET: Open-Source Framework and Dataset for Bidirectional Sim-Real Transfer in Industrial Object Perception: Methodology

 The framework loads a configuration file that defines all internal simulation parameters, including paths to CAD models, materials, and \acrshort{DR} settings.
 Each CAD model undergoes preprocessing to ensure compatibility with the framework.
 Models are parented to a textureless cube-like proxy mesh used for faster collision-free placement.
 Optionally, all sub-parts of a model can be merged into a single mesh.
 Additional attributes, such as scale, texture, and category identifiers for annotation, are also assigned at this stage.

-Fake models can be added to the scene.
+Synthetic distractors can also be added to the scene.
 These are altered versions of existing assets and are used as distractors.
-They may consist of simple geometric primitives or deformed copies of real CAD models.
+They may consist of simple geometric primitives or deformed variants of existing CAD models.
 Deformations modify the geometry while preserving the original texture, ensuring visual similarity without semantic equivalence.

 Finally, auxiliary simulation elements are loaded, including a default digital twin scene, area lights arranged in a three-point studio configuration, and HDRI environment maps.
-If enabled, rigid body physics are assigned to all models.
-Target and fake models use active rigid bodies, while distractors use passive rigid bodies.
+If enabled, rigid-body physics are assigned to all models.
+Target models and target-derived synthetic distractors are modeled as dynamic objects, whereas regular distractors are modeled as kinematic collision objects whose poses remain fixed during each physics simulation.